• Skip to primary navigation

 • Spread the filling inside each jalapeño, being careful not to overfill.
 Place in rows on the prepared cookie sheet.
 Make sure the peppers are level, or the filling will slide off as they bake.

-• Mix the mayo and sriracha sauce together until fully blended.
-Serve chilled with the baked jalapeños.
+• While the poppers are baking, make the sriracha mayo.
+Add sriracha sauce to the mayo to taste and mix until fully blended.
+Serve with the baked jalapeños.

 Notes